lip6/coriolis/documentation/PythonTutorial/Introduction.rst

 Cell_            The model.
 A Cell does not have terminals, only nets
                  flagged as *external*
 Instance_        An instance of a model
-Net_             A grouping of electrically connecteds components Plug_            A terminal of an instance
+Net_             A grouping of electrically connected components Plug_            A terminal of an instance
 RoutingPad_      A physical connexion (*pin*) to an instance
 ===============  =====================================================